Zalmi crush Qalandars by 10 wickets

 Sunday Mar 04, 2018

-SHARJAH: Peshawar Zalmi won by 10 wickets against Lahore Qalandars in 13.4 overs at the Sharjah International Stadium.
+SHARJAH: Peshawar Zalmi won by 10 wickets in 13.4 overs at the Sharjah International Stadium on Saturday, handing Lahore Qalandars their fifth straight defeat in the third edition of the Pakistan Super League (PSL).

-Zalmi openers, Kamran Akmal and Tamim Iqbal, completed the chase for the Muhammad Hafeez-led men in yellow.
+Zalmi openers Kamran Akmal and Tamim Iqbal chased down the target of 101 for the Mohammad Hafeez-led men in yellow with ease.

 Akmal scored 57, while his Bangladeshi counterpart played a knock of 37 runs.

-In what could be called the continuation of shambolic batting collapse of Qalandars, only five if its players managed to enter in double figures.
+In what could be called the continuation of shambolic batting collapse of Qalandars, only five of their players managed to enter double figures.

-Earlier, Lahore Qalandars won the toss and elected to bat in their match against Peshawar Zalmi at Sharjah tonight.
+Lahore Qalandars, after winning the toss and electing to bat, suffered yet another spectacular collapse of their batting, going from 57-2 to 100 all out.

-Mohammad Hafeez is leading the Zalmi camp as skipper Darren Sammy has been ruled out for at least a week after suffering an injury during Thursday's match against Quetta Gladiators.
+Mohammad Hafeez led the Zalmi camp as skipper Darren Sammy has been ruled out for at least a week after suffering an injury during Thursday's match against Quetta Gladiators.

-Hasan Ali finally returned to the Zalmi Playing XI, after sitting out earlier matches due to injury.
+Hasan Ali returned to the Zalmi Playing XI, after sitting out earlier matches due to injury.

 Qalandars, with their trademark style, started their innings on a high note.
 Skipper Brendon McCullum was the first to be dismissed after giving an easy deflected catch to fast bowler Hasan Ali.